MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ## Add linked backlog items and tasks

-You can bulk add a nested list of work items, such as a work break down structure or a hierarchical set of user stories and customer experiences.
+You can bulk add a nested list of work items, such as a work breakdown structure or a hierarchical set of user stories and customer experiences.
 For example, you can add a nested list of tasks, subtasks, and bugs, as shown in the following illustration, or linked tasks to product backlog items, as described in the following steps.

 Here's how a three-level nested tree of items appears in Excel: